-Note: Traxxas Stability Management (TSM)

-must be completely turned off while adjusting steering trim.
-See page 17 for TSM adjustments.
+Note: Traxxas Stability Management (TSM) must be completely turned off while adjusting must be completely turned off while adjusting steering trim.
+See page 16 for TSM adjustments.

 Multi-Function Knob

 The Multi-Function knob can be programmed to control a variety of functions.
 From the factory, the Multi-